MultiverseLearningProducts/learn-you-java/src/Workshops/002-Hotels.md

 1. Small simple interfaces
 1. Backwards compatibility

 This is a simplified version of the [SOLID principles](https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design).

-Our Hotel's single responsibility is to have rooms available.
-The Room's single responsibility is to hold upto 2 guests.
-The Guests responsibility is to have a surname.
-So to practice this we should make a new class from which we can create the rooms for our hotel.
+To practice the principle of single responsibility we should think about different objects owning different properties.
+For example instead of the Hotel class having all the properties and methods for each room defined within it we should make a new different class definition for a room, then add instances of the `Room` class to the `Hotel` instance.

 ## new Room
 A room will have a room number.
 A room might be a Single, Twin or Double room, those different rooms will have different rates, and we'll want to check and see if the room is available or not.
 Finally we want to be able to place guests into the room.
 In a new file called `Room.java` can you create the following class definition.